PDF ADA Accessibility Editor

 Content Sections

 Drag a section by the grip (left) to reorder.
 The live preview updates as you type.
-Image width is a percentage of the text column in the exported PDF.
+Image width is a percentage of the text column; use Image alignment for left/center/right independent of body text when you want.

 PDF page previews